CCU Costs / Fees, Refunds, and Withdrawal Polices

 Students will find additional information on filing a formal complaint on the DEAC website - www.deac.org.

 Students may also contact the Bureau for Private Postsecondary Education regarding any compliance concerns by calling (888) 370-7589 toll-free or by completing a complaint form which can be found at www.bppe.ca.gov.

 Any dispute concerning any matter under a student Enrollment Agreement and any courses and services provided by California Coast University shall be governed by California law and any proceedings, judicial or arbitration, shall take place in the County of Orange, State of California.

-Students residing in the state of Maryland should direct complaints to:
+Students residing in the state of Connecticut should direct complaints to: